July 14, 2021

 Don't let the relatively mild summer we've had fool you: Developing athletes are still at risk for heat illness.
-The medical team at Arkansas Children's Hospital expects to see more young athletes come to our Emergency Department needing treatment for heat exhaustion and even heat stroke through the fall.
+The medical team at Arkansas Children's expects to see more young athletes come to our Emergency Department needing treatment for heat exhaustion and even heat stroke through the fall.

 Now practices and games are in full swing - for football players, cheerleaders, and marching band members alike.
 Unfortunately, these nice breezy summer days mean young athletes may not have had a chance to acclimate to the heat - an important part of preventing heat illness.